Marvel Disk Wars: The Avengers: Celebrity Five

-A team of five masked human villains working with Loki to retrieve all the missing DISKs and place the world's superheroes and supervillains under their control.
+The Celebrity Five are a team of five masked human villains working with Loki to retrieve all the missing DISKs and place the world's superheroes and supervillains under their control.
 The group is led by former S.H.I.E.L.D. agent Tim Gilliam and consists of reporter Rosetta Riley, chef Manino Giordani, musician Joel Murphy, and swordsman Okuma Jubei.
 Following Loki's defeat, the Celebrity Five are arrested, but are freed and forcibly recruited into Hydra by the Red Skull.